Jenish

 Jenish (Жеңиш) previously known as Khalmion (Халмион) is a village in Kadamjay District, Batken Region in south-west Kyrgyzstan, sitting practically on the border with Uzbekistan's Fergana Region.
 Its population was 6,274 in 2021.
 The village lies just to the west of the tiny enclave Jangail belonging to Uzbekistan, less than 1 km^{2} in area.
 This enclave is located north-northwest of another Uzbek enclave (Shakhimardan).
-The Kyrgyz villages of Khalmion and Jangy-Ayyl lie outside opposite edges of this enclave, within 1 km of the Kyrgyz-Uzbek main border.
+The Kyrgyz villages of Jenish and Jangy-Ayyl lie outside opposite edges of this enclave, within 1 km of the Kyrgyz-Uzbek main border.